bpaquet/aerodis/README.md

 * array: ``lpush`` / ``rpush`` / ``rpop`` / ``lpop`` / ``llen`` / ``ltrim`` / ``lRange``
 * flush: ``flushdb`` (using scan, poor performance)
 * map: ``hget`` / ``hset`` / ``hmget`` / ``hmset`` / ``hincrby``/ ``hdel``/ ``hgetall`` (see below)
 * transaction: ``exec``/ ``multi``.
-Supported for compatibility, but command are executed even between ``exec``/``multi``.
+Supported for compatibility, but commands are executed between ``exec``/``multi``.
 Answers are send when calling ``multi``, like with Redis.

 ## Added functions:

-Some functions which does not exists in Aerospike are implemented:
+Some functions which do not exist in Aerospike are implemented:
 * ``rpushex``/ ``lpushex``: ``rpush`` / ``lpush`` with a TTL.
 TTL is the last params.
-* ``setnex``: ``setex``, but only if not exists.
+* ``setnex``: ``setex``, but only if the entry does not exists.
 * `hincrbyex`: ``hincrby`` with a TTL.
 TTL is the last params.
 * ``hmincrybyex``: mutiple hincrby in the same call.
 Syntax: ``key ttl [field1 incr1] [field2 incr2]``
-Note: modification of the PHP driver are needed to use these functions from PHP: (v5.x)[https://github.com/bpaquet/phpredis/tree/2.2.7_patched] and (v7)[https://github.com/bpaquet/phpredis/tree/3.0.0_patched].
+Note: modification of the PHP driver is needed to use these functions from PHP: (v5.x)[https://github.com/bpaquet/phpredis/tree/2.2.7_patched] and (v7)[https://github.com/bpaquet/phpredis/tree/3.0.0_patched].

 ## Map functions:
 There is two implementations of map:

 ### Standard map implementation

 Each Redis map is stored into Aerospike in a single entry.
-A Redis field correspond to an Aerospike bin.
+A Redis field corresponds to an Aerospike bin.

 There is some limitations:
 * Aerospike bin name is limited to 14 chars
-* Total number of bin name is limited in Aerospike, so you can not use random field name
+* Total number of bin names is limited in Aerospike, so you cannot use random field names.

 The main advantage is performance.